smalltao/AvaTaxCalc-BatchSvcSOAP-java/README.md

-AvaTaxCalc-BatchSvcSOAP-Java is sample code that makes use of the AvaTax BatchSvc - java SOAP API.
+<strong>AvaTaxCalc-BatchSvcSOAP-Java</strong> is sample code that makes use of the AvaTax BatchSvc - java SOAP API.
 The sample demonstrates how a tax document can be imported in the Avalara Transaction Import format using a BatchSave method.

 Contents:
 avatax4j.properties    sample credentials file.